hashicorp/terraform-provider-google/website/docs/r/network_services_lb_route_extension.html.markdown

   The name for this extension chain.
 The name is logged as part of the HTTP request logs.
   The name must conform with RFC-1034, is restricted to lower-cased letters, numbers and hyphens, and can have a maximum length of 63 characters.
-Additionally, the first character must be a letter and the last a letter or a number.
+Additionally, the first character must be a letter and the last character must be a letter or a number.

 * `match_condition` -
   (Required)